croco-bio/croco-cyto/README.md

 * Click on: connect
 * Browse the ontology and select networks of interest from the croco-repo and drag them into the selection list
 * Click on Union/Intersect/... to add a network operation.
-* In order to apply network operation on networks, drag&drop the desired networks onto the network operation node
+* In order to apply network operation on networks: drag&drop the desired networks onto the network operation node (see screenshot for an example)
 * Click on "Generate final Network"